 - What does it mean to be a mensch?

-In the family education sessions we help parents (and other caregivers) to understand the concerns that their pre-teens are facing and to reframe the b’nai mitzvah as a rite of passage into becoming a Jewish teenager.
+In the family education sessions we help parents (and other caregivers) to understand the concerns that their pre-teens are facing and to reframe the b-mitzvah as a rite of passage into becoming a Jewish teenager.
 Through informal education games, discussion, and Jewish text-study we help parents to understand the current challenges facing adolescents and explore ideas of personal growth, self-reflection, and communication through a Jewish lens.

-Rabbi Daniel Brenner, Chief of Education
+Rabbi Daniel Brenner, Vice President of Education

-Rabbi Tamara Cohen, VP, Chief of Strategy
+Rabbi Tamara Cohen, Chief of Program Strategy

-Jen Anolik, Curriculum Manager
+Jen Anolik, Fellowship Director

 This work is possible through the generous support of: